Newborn Sessions

 “Lifestyle” photos are done in the clients’ home with the natural home environment as the backdrop.
 True lifestyle photographers don’t usually pose babies or dress them up in special outfits, they just document things as they are.
 Lifestyle sessions might include baby in their crib wearing a favorite onesie, mom and dad on the couch with baby, siblings helping give baby a bottle, etc.

 In the years that I’ve been doing newborn photography, I’ve experimented with styles on both ends of the spectrum.
 I’ve found that what I really love, though, falls somewhere in the middle.
 When I was getting ready to take pictures of my own baby a while ago, I realized that I didn’t want photos with the elaborate backdrops and fancy props- I just wanted photos of him!
 The newborn phase goes by so fast and I wanted to document all of his tiny details just the way they were in that moment.
 It was this realization that led me to pursue a much more simple style of newborn photography than what I had been doing in the past.
-I like to pose babies on a simple backdrop (white is my favorite, but I have other colors too!) in a way that highlights all of their perfect little features and leaves the baby as the focus of the image.
+I like to pose babies on a simple white or cream backdrop in a way that highlights all of their perfect little features and leaves the baby as the focus of the image.
 I absolutely love the timeless, simple nature of these shots and the way they highlight your perfect, new little one.
 I have a large collection of hats, headbands, wraps, and simple outfits that I use for these shots to add some variety.
 I also love to get some shots of baby with parents and siblings.
 Some of these photos can be more posed and some can be more lifestyle.

 When should I schedule my newborn session?